Andrew-Reid/d3-slippy/README.md

 # d3-slippy

 This is just experimental at this point.
-The goal is to minimize the interface with tile services and tile coordinates, allowing use of geographic coordiantes only.
+The goal is to minimize the interface with tile services and tile coordinates, allowing use of geographic coordinates only while reducing code needed to create a slippy map.

 A demonstration of this experiment can be found [here](https://bl.ocks.org/Andrew-Reid/a956ff105e12915e71617ff0e469664e).